fuse-compound/Fuse.Firebase/README.md

 [![license](https://img.shields.io/github/license/cbaggers/Fuse.Firebase.svg?maxAge=2592000)](https://github.com/cbaggers/Fuse.Firebase/blob/master/LICENSE)
 [![Build Status](https://travis-ci.org/cbaggers/Fuse.Firebase.svg?branch=master)](https://travis-ci.org/cbaggers/Fuse.Firebase)

 This project's goal to make full Firebase bindings for Fuse.
+Currently we have:

-Currently we have Authentication using the Email, Google & Facebook providers.
+- Authentication using the Email, Google & Facebook providers.
+- Basic Ad & Analytics support.

 All are welcome to come hacking on this so we can flesh this out to cover the full gammut of features provided by Firebase!
 Whether it's as small as a typo fix or as large and a entire feature, please feel free to fork and summit pull requests.